dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 you can make your changes directly to that YAML file.

-Most of our Docker images configurations can be changed on runtime when you start a container.
+Most of our Docker images configurations can be changed on runtime when you launch a container.
 In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.
 After changing the configuration he can just restart the container with Docker Compose.

 ---

-SWITCH TO SLIDE #25
+SWITCH TO SLIDE #27

 ---